-If you haven’t run a fundraising or crowdfunding campaign before, we’re here to help.
+If you haven’t run a fundraising or crowdfunding fundraiser before, we’re here to help.
 On our site, you’ll find a wide range of free resources, tips, guides, and more.
-When it comes to crafting a fundraising plan—including setting goals that help you raise funds quickly, and rolling out your campaign in stages—start with these resources:
+When it comes to crafting a fundraising plan—including setting goals that help you raise funds quickly, and rolling out your fundraiser in stages—start with these resources:

 - How to Create a Fundraising Plan